mottosso/Qt.py/README.md

 ### Usage

-Use Qt.py as you would use PyQt5 or PySide2.
+Use Qt.py as you would use PySide2.

 ![image](https://cloud.githubusercontent.com/assets/2152766/15653248/b5ce298e-2683-11e6-8c0c-f041ecae203d.png)